evansolomon/git-pluck/README.md

 ## Usage

 I also find that it's convenient to be able to access `gitpluck` more like other Git commands, i.e. as `git pluck`.
 To do this, I wrote a small function that overloads the "real" `git` command.
 It checks for specific instances where I want to customize its behavior, and otherwise passes off my input to Git.
+This gets loaded in my shell config (e.g. `.bashrc` or `.zshrc`).

 ```shell
 # Git wrapper